jgoralcz/image-microservice/README.md

 Otherwise, look it up.

+####After thoughts:
-P.S.: Don't use jimp.
+Don't use jimp.
 Despite this microservice providing workers using jimp, canvas and sharp are much faster (maybe 40$ faster?).
 If you have the option, use canvas.
+Canvas (and Sharp) do not block the thread and use another library to process images, making it much faster.